SuboptimalEng/orbital/README.md

 - What is your refund policy?

   - I will offer a full refund if you don't like your purchase within 14 days.
-Just send me a message on Twitter [@SuboptimalEng](https://twitter.com/SuboptimalEng)
+Just send me a message on Twitter [@SuboptimalEng](https://twitter.com/SuboptimalEng).

-## Contact
+- Want to get in touch?

-The best way to reach me personally is to send a DM on Twitter [@SuboptimalEng](https://www.twitter.com/SuboptimalEng).
+  - The best way to reach me personally is on Twitter [@SuboptimalEng](https://www.twitter.com/SuboptimalEng).
+  - The best way to reach me for business opportunities is to send an email at suboptimaleng at gmail dot com.

 # 💻 Developer Guide